l0cks-acab/LuckyBox/README.md

 - The small wooden box is skinned with the Cargo Heli storage skin.
 - Plays a firework sound effect for all online players when the lucky box is found.
 - Sends a Discord webhook notification with the secret key when the lucky box is found.
+- Sends a Discord webhook notification announcing the player who found the lucky box.
 - Sends a Discord webhook notification when a new lucky box spawns somewhere in the world.
 - Allows administrators to check the status of the lucky box, create a new lucky box with a specified secret key, and teleport to the lucky box.